ortiza5/modding-vivaldi/community/sharing.md

 ### Versioning Your Mods

-Instead of tracking each edit to your mod as a separate version, it's easier and sometimes more helpful to include the latest version of Vivaldi that it was tested in.
+Instead of versioning your mods separately, it’s easier and sometimes more helpful to include the latest version of Vivaldi that it was tested in.
 Along with the last update time, this will let you and others know how up-to-date the mod is.